 There is, at the heart of it, a nonsense too.
 For every single one of these performers, teachers, and students of the dances of the Middle East and North Africa and beyond has received their learning and their abilities directly from someone born in the lands of the dance.
 After all these years this learning might be second, third, even fourth or fifth-hand, but that is how teaching works - it creates an unbroken line.

 This question, she says, breaks my heart.
 Or it would break my heart if it were not already broken by seeing what so many of my Arabs are themselves doing to our beloved arts and traditions.
-We are living through times of austerity: politics and poverty mean that ordinary men and women have no time and no patience with art.
+We are living through times of austerity: politics, war, and poverty mean that ordinary men and women have no time and no patience with art.
 When life is cheap, everything is cheap and without value.
 When everyone from the rest of the world to your own leaders spit on you, there is nothing in your heart but dust, and you spit on everything around you.
-There was a time when we had love in our hearts, and pride. if you have love you want to give it away.
+There was a time when we had love in our hearts, and pride.
+If you have love you want to give it away.
 Love is generosity and understanding.
 With love you can sustain anything, and make it grow.
 I want my Arabs to feel love again, for themselves and for their art before they have forgotten everything about it and broken the most precious thing they have.

 When she first began teaching dance in Leeds, Yorkshire, and later when working with her performance groups Banat Eshorouk and Atlas Banat, Nawarra taught folkloric styles alongside the more widely appreciated bellydance.
 It was something designed to give her dancers their own style, and also something to help them understand where movements originated.
 It was always her dream, she said, to bring folkloric dance to the forefront of whatever she did, and after returning from one more dance festival, and from one more interview to yet more tragic headlines from the Middle East she found that a dream had become determination.